Industrial-Shields/arduino-Modbus/README.md

 ModbusResponse response = master.available();
 if (response) {
 	if (response.hasError()) {
 		// There is an error.
-You can get the error code with response.getErrorCode() }
+You can also get the error code with response.getErrorCode() Serial.print("The response contains an error: ");
+		Serial.println(response.getErrorMessage());
+	}
 	else {
 		// Response ready: print the read holding registers